 Holly + Magda's Kitchen Remodel

-Kitchen Renovation in Portland
+Kitchen Renovation in Portland, OR

-A conventionally attractive kitchen didn't suit Holly + Magda, so we opted for a bold materials palette: western walnut cabinetry, gunmetal tile, and white quartzite countertops.
+A conventionally attractive kitchen didn't suit Holly + Magda, so we went for a bold materials palette: western walnut cabinetry, gunmetal tile, and white quartzite countertops.
 Skylights and a glass exterior door maximize daylight.
 Ample task lighting and a Jasper Morrison Glo-Ball provide additional lighting for all moods and functions.

 Generic and poorly functioning, the old kitchen was gutted.
 All salvageable materials and appliances were donated to the Portland Rebuilding Center.

 Roll over to see the kitchen before + after.